Securities Litigation

 • Representing a firm and affiliated funds in a class action under the 1933 and 1934 Acts brought in Texas federal court and a derivative case in Texas state court arising from an energy-exploration company’s disclosures of prospects and related trading activities.

-Williams & Connolly Securities Litigation Practice Recognized by Chambers USA
+Securities Litigation Practice and Partners Recognized by Chambers USA and Legal 500

-Williams & Connolly Securities Litigation Practice Recognized by Chambers USA
+Securities Litigation Practice and Partners Recognized by Chambers USA and Legal 500

 back to top